gvorbeck/wedding/src/markdown/travel.md

    The Westin Princeton at Forrestal Village
    201 Village Boulevard
    Princeton, New Jersey 08540

+   UPDATE: We've expanded our hotel block.
+This may require nights to be booked separately, but it wont mean you have to change rooms between nights.

    We've secured a block of hotel rooms at a discounted rate for our traveling guests:
    <a href="https://www.marriott.com/event-reservations/reservation-link.mi?id=1615915908390&key=GRP&app=resvlink" target="\_blank" rel="noopener noreferrer" title="Hotel block for Westin Princeton">Hotel Block</a>